zendesk/zendesk_api_client_rb/README.md

 Note: This Zendesk API client only supports basic authentication at the moment.

 ## Usage

-Currently

-    gem install zendesk

-will not install this version of the API client.
-To use it, you must either clone this repository and run

-    rake install

-or add it to your Gemfile as such:

-    gem "zendesk", :git => "git://github.com/zendesk/zendesk_api_client_rb.git"

 The result of configuration is an instance of Zendesk::Client which can then be used in two different methods.